garywiz/chaperone/doc/source/ref/command-line.rst

 3. Once configuration information is present, chaperone proceeds to start it's internal ``syslog`` service, creating sockets such as ``/dev/log`` and starts it's internal command processor which accepts commands at ``/dev/chaperone`` or interactive commands (via :ref:`telchap <telchap>`) at ``/dev/chaperone.sock``.
-Chaperone also sets up utility envionment variables such as :ref:`_CHAP_INTERACTIVE <env._CHAP_INTERACTIVE>` so that they can be used in service configurations.
+Chaperone also sets up utility environment variables such as :ref:`_CHAP_INTERACTIVE <env._CHAP_INTERACTIVE>` so that they can be used in service configurations.

 4. If a command and arguments are provided on the command line, an "IDLE" oneshot service is configured